Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Even if you use the receiver’s phono input, you will experience a far better sound quality from a setup using the turntable’s built-in phono preamp.

-Well, the difference is not so much to be noticed by normal listeners but if you have trained ears like music producers, audiophiles, or sound engineers then you will notice the difference.
+Well, the difference is not so much to be noticed by normal listeners, but if you have trained ears like music producers, audiophiles, or sound engineers, then you will notice the difference.

 Q1- Does a phono sound better than a line?

-Q2- Why does phono input sound bad?
+Q2- Why does the phono input sound bad?

 The phono input sounds bad when the signals are over-amplified.